phillmv/okayfail.com/source/posts/2017-11-13-rent-control-ontario-housing-supply.html.markdown

  In 1992, the Rent Control Act limited the kind of capital expenditures landlords could recover via rent increases and once again exempted new rental housing from rent control for a period of 5 years.[^miron-1995] In 1998, the Harris government initiated the most dramatic change since their introduction: capital expenditures could now be fully recovered, vacancy decontrol was introduced for existing units, and rents in new buildings were permanently deregulated.[^rent-control-city-report] [^smith-2003] [^rta-2006]

 This means that for over twenty years we've lived in a regime where new construction lacked any kind of rent control.
-If rent controls by themselves are the main disincentive acting on the volume of new rental construction, how do we expect the market to have responded?
+If rent controls by themselves are the main disincentive acting on the volume of new rental construction, how do we expect the market to have responded since?

+Any resident of Toronto over the past five years can attest to a rapid pace of new construction.
+My assumption was that, starting from 1998, we should see a slow but steady increase in the rate of construction in new rental buildings to levels similar to those pre-1975.

 Compiling data provided by the Canada Mortgage and Housing Corporation (CMHC), I was able to extend <a href="#fref:fig1">figure 1</a> up to the present day: